 Although LCHF items aren’t marked on the menu, you’ll still find plenty to stop your stomach from rumbling.
-For breakfast, there’s poached eggs with creamy seasonal mushrooms (R40) or creamed eggs with hot smoked Norwegian salmon (R90), served until 11.30am on weekdays and 12pm on Saturdays.
-The lunch menu offers a variety of salads, from hot-smoked salmon with baby spinach and avo to beef fillet with wholegrain mustard and baby spinach, or chicken mayo with parmesan, avo and almonds (R80 – R120).
+For breakfast, there are poached eggs with creamy seasonal mushrooms (R50), or creamed eggs with hot-smoked Norwegian salmon (R90), served until 11.30am on weekdays and 12pm on Saturdays.
+The lunch menu offers a variety of salads, from hot-smoked salmon with baby spinach and avo to beef fillet with wholegrain mustard and baby spinach, or chicken mayo with parmesan, avo and almonds (ranging from R80 to R120).

 Voodoo Lily Café (Illovo)

-Voodoo Lilly boasts a special ‘bant apetit’ section of their menu with 13 options, including a bunless burger with avo, tomato and sweet potato wedges (R82), chicken and halloumi salad (R82), and a raw vegan chocolate with coconut ice cream (R28).
-Items marked with a ‘B’ on their main menu can also be converted into banting-friendly dishes.
+Voodoo Lilly boasts a special ‘bant appetit’ section of their menu with 13 options, including a bunless burger with avo, tomato and sweet-potato wedges (R82); chicken-and-halloumi salad (R82); and a raw vegan chocolate with coconut ice cream (R28).
+Items marked with a B on the main menu can also be converted into banting-friendly dishes.
 Plus, they’ve introduced a build-your-burger option, and are selling banting products for you to take home.

 Black Bamboo (Ashlea Gardens)